malykony/cloud_cover_detection/README.md

 # Cloud cover detection
-This repo contains jupyter notebook and some other file fo running DrivenData competition - [On Cloud N: Cloud Cover Detection Challenge](https://www.drivendata.org/competitions/83/cloud-cover/page/396/).
-First code was partialy overtaken from this [notebook](https://www.drivendata.co/blog/cloud-cover-benchmark/).
+This repo (working version) contains just one jupyter notebook *analyze_data* and some other files for running DrivenData competition - [On Cloud N: Cloud Cover Detection Challenge](https://www.drivendata.org/competitions/83/cloud-cover/page/396/).
+First code was partialy (at this time almost all code) overtaken from this [notebook](https://www.drivendata.co/blog/cloud-cover-benchmark/).

 For run this notebook properly you will need: